Stefania Podgorska Poland

 At this time, Stefania’s mother and brother were taken to Germany as forced labor, leaving Stefania’s younger sister, Helena, alone.
 Helena, who was eight years old, came to live with Stefania.

 Through a series of notes that were smuggled into the ghetto, Stefania agreed to hide Munio and Henek if they were able to escape.
 Stefania was living in a very small apartment in the city.
 To prepare to hide Munio and Henek, Stefania and Helena left their apartment and rented a small two-room cottage with an attic.
 The cottage was located in the outskirts of the city.

 During 1942 and through the summer of 1943, there were a series of deportations from the Przemysl ghetto.
 Munio and Henek managed to survive the deportations and killings.

 During the September 1943 liquidation of the ghetto, Munio and Henek managed to escape and arrived at Stefania and Helena’s cottage.
 Over the next several days, Stefania and Helena agreed to hide another 11 Jews.
 The sisters hid the 13 Jews in the attic of the cottage.
 Stefania worked in a factory and used all of her salary to purchase food for the 13 Jews the sisters were hiding.
 Helena took away their body waste, washed their clothes, helped prepare food, and stood guard.
 Food was scarce, Stefania and Helena did their best to make the Jews as comfortable as possible.
 It was very hard for the two young sisters.

-The Germans set up a hospital across the way from Stefania’s apartment and started taking over apartments in the area.
+The Germans set up a hospital across the road from Stefania’s cottage and started taking over homes and apartments in the area.
 The SS moved into one of her two rooms.
 They stayed for seven months with 13 Jews living over their heads.

-After the war, Stefania and Joe were married.
-They lived in Israel for a while and then immigrated to the United States.
-Joe died years ago.
+After the war, Stefania and Munio, now called Josef, were married.
+They immigrated to the United States.
+Josef died years ago.